 Planning Ahead with Real Estate Agents

 All potential buyers will be seeking out a bargain.
 To some, freshly renovated properties can be a real turn-off because they will feel like the home is being presented in search of maximum profit.
 They will look for underdog properties instead that fit their budgets.
 Some buyers will even specifically be in search of properties that they can renovate on their own, ruling out any homes that have already been renovated.
-Ironically, leaving your aging home just as it is could end up netting you a better sale.
+Ironically, leaving your ageing home just as it is could end up netting you a better sale.